babyloniaapp/docs/logs.md

 > We will publish our daily, weekly and monthly updates.
 It is very important for investors, users and players to know what exactly we're doing, how or on what we spend time and money.

+21.06.22 - The promotion Tweet did not get enough attention, we need to research more as there are many scams and fraud so-called promoters and influencers out there.<br/>
+21.06.22 - Today we are pushing another update on the POOL page, general optimizations and getting price information from Chainlink aggregators rather than typical API web2 services.<br/>
+21.06.22 - We are interviewing new devs on the Upwork, to get someone for the web3 and DApp development job.<br/>

+---

 19.06.22 - Today we started another round of promotions through Twitter, the market is doing poorly and selling a new token is just like running uphill.<br/>
 19.06.22 - Sadly we fired one of our web3 devs, he let us down in recent days when we needed it most and the website requires lots of attention and maintenance.<br/>